ChrisMichaelPerezSantiago/covid19/README.md

 > This API provides updated real-time data on coronavirus cases from the worldometers page, provided by the most reputable organizations and statistical offices in the world.

 ---

+## 🚨 Important Information 🚨
+*If you notice that I make and publish many updates / versions in the api, it is due to all the data that is reaching the public.
+This helps me create a more complete API, with accurate data.*

+*Sorry for the inconvenience!*

 ## 📝 Brief Information on COVID19